15.13 Health Promotion and Disease Prevention: Considerations and Interventions

 Health promotion and disease prevention are important components of any assessment, including the reproductive system assessment.
 Consider all available subjective and objective data when determining appropriate interventions.
 As part of subjective data collection, ask the client about risk factors, social determinants, and other considerations.

 The inquiry part is integrated throughout the assessment.
 Many of the probing questions may be asked when doing the subjective assessment.
-However, some of the questions will be formulated based on your critical reflection of data collected during the subjective and objective assessment.
-It is this data that will inform your clinical judgment and the health promotion needed for a specific client.
+However, some of the questions will be formulated based on your critical reflection on data collected during the subjective and objective assessments.
+It is this data that will inform your clinical judgment and the health promotions needed for a specific client.

 1. Maintain a Healthy Diet: